nicholas-maltbie/OpenKCC/Documentation/manual/usage.md

     via the @nickmaltbie.OpenKCC.Utils.ColliderCast.CapsuleColliderCast
     but there are plans to expand this to include all primitives as well as composited colliders of multiple primitives together.
+1. @nickmaltbie.OpenKCC.Character.KCCMovementEngine -
+    \- The calls to the lower level APIs to move the player, follow moving platforms, ands other configurations.
-1. @nickmaltbie.OpenKCC.CameraControls.ICameraControls -
+1. @nickmaltbie.OpenKCC.CameraControls.ICameraControls
-    This controls the direction the character is looking at and which direction they should move when the player inputs a forward, left, or right input.
+    \- This controls the direction the character is looking at and which direction they should move when the player inputs a forward, left, or right input.
+An example of this has been implemented in the @nickmaltbie.OpenKCC.CameraControls.CameraController
+    for a hybrid first person/third person camera controller.

 ### Configurable Properties